-If none of the above steps work, you will need to speak with your vet.
+If none of the above steps work, you’ll need to speak with your vet.
 They may suggest anti-anxiety medication or pheromone therapy.
-There are a number of drugs on the market for all kinds of dog anxiety and cat anxiety.
+There are several drugs available for all manner of dog anxiety and cat anxiety issues.

-You could also look into homeopathic and herbal remedies.
-As with prescription medication, there is a wide range available on the market today.
+You could potentially explore homeopathic and herbal remedies too – again, there’s a wide range available on the market today.

 Managing pet parent’s separation anxiety

 Pets are highly sensitive and will pick up on any anxiety you have about leaving them too, so it’s important you stay calm and composed before you leave, but also when you come home.
 Greet them calmly, without making a huge fuss.